Hollywood’s actors may join its writers on strike. Here’s why

-LOS ANGELES (AP) — Hollywood actors may be on the verge of joining screenwriters in what would be the first two-union strike in the industry in more than six decades, with huge consequences for film and television production.
+LOS ANGELES (AP) — Hollywood actors may be days from joining screenwriters in what would be the first two-union strike in the industry in more than six decades, with huge consequences for film and television production.
 Here is a look at how it could play out, and why it’s happening.

-The contract between the Screen Actors Guild-American Federation of Radio and Television Artists and the studios, streaming services and production companies that employ them expires Friday night at midnight Pacific time.
-Unionized actors have voted overwhelmingly to authorize their leaders to call a strike when it does.
-But that’s hardly a hard deadline.
-Both sides have indicated a willingness to talk for what may be several days past the expiration, as happened before resolutions were reached in the same negotiations in 2014 and 2017.
+The contract between the Screen Actors Guild-American Federation of Radio and Television Artists and the studios, streaming services and production companies that employ them had been set to expire Friday night at midnight Pacific time.
+But hours before that the two sides said they had agreed to extend the current contract, and talks on the next one, through July 12.
+Unionized actors have voted overwhelmingly to authorize their leaders to call a strike if no deal is reached.
+Talks also went past the deadline in 2014 and 2017, and agreements resulted both times.

 Reports have said the talks have been productive.
 But some actors have expressed worry that their leaders may not be pushing hard enough.
 More than 1,000 of them, including Meryl Streep, Jennifer Lawrence and Bob Odenkirk, have added their names to a letter to negotiators saying they are willing to strike, and are concerned they are “ready to make sacrifices that leadership is not.”
 The letter says “this is not a moment to meet in the middle.”